"I'm so much into this, into New Hampshire, that I just — I don't care about that anymore," Trump said

 Some Cruz allies shared that news widely on the night of the caucuses, including to Carson supporters, but did not include the part about Carson remaining in the race.

-Trump reacted with a series of angry tweets
+Trump reacted with a series of angry tweets on Wednesday.

 “Based on the fraud committed by Senator Ted Cruz during the Iowa Caucus, either a new election should take place or Cruz results nullified,” one of those tweets read.

 In Thursday’s sit-down with CNN, Trump said some “strange things” appeared to have happened in Iowa, and that the Cruz campaign’s actions likely hurt him more than Carson.

 “I like Ben Carson very much and he got pretty roughed up, frankly,” Trump said.
 “Although it affected me maybe more than Ben.”

 He also laughed off Cruz’s comment that Trump had thrown a “Trumper-tantrum” after Iowa.

 “I actually like that phrase,” he said.
 “That’s good, I better trademark it.”

 Throughout his campaign, Trump has largely avoided smaller, town hall-style events.
 But since coming in second place after Cruz in Iowa, Trump appears to be acknowledging the importance of retail politics and one-on-one time with voters.

 Trump was initially set to hold two campaign events on Thursday.
 But late Wednesday, the campaign announced an additional three campaign stops, including the interview with CNN and a visit with local business leaders.